chandreshkkhatri/spikey-coins/scripts/README.md

 The scripts in this directory are responsible for:

-- Fetching market data from CoinGecko API
+- Matching all Binance symbols (spot and futures) with CoinGecko data
+- Generating comprehensive CSV files with market data, market cap, and crypto information
-- Creating and maintaining CoinGecko ID mappings for Binance symbols
+- Creating CoinGecko ID mappings for Binance symbols
-- Generating static coin data files used by the main application
+- Updating market data from CoinGecko API

 ## Installation